Orang Pendek Sightings, Evidence, and Theories

 The Discovery of Homo Floresiensis

-So if Homo Floresiensis was around until 13,000 years ago, like Neaderthal it would have lived alongside modern humans.
+So, might Homo floresiensis have lived alongside modern humans?
 With our species’ knack for storytelling, and considering that ancient humans often passed down history through word of mouth, is it possible there are stories of our ancestors’ interaction with this strange creature?

 It sure is.
 Indonesian lore tells us of a human-like creature called the Ebu Gogo, which stood about four feet tall, walked upright and was covered with fur.
 Legend says ancient humans thought of Ebu Gogo as a pest, but viewed through the lens of history it was probably more of a scavenger and opportunist.